Gary Sprake: Retirement

 A back injury brought Sprake's career to an end at the age of 30, the injury resulting from a near fatal blood clot in his back which forced him to undergo spinal fusion surgery.
-His severe back problems have been largely blamed on regular injections of cortisone he was given during his early career at Leeds.
-After retiring, Sprake underwent seven operations on his back.
-He subsequently kept his profile low, returning to his native Wales.
-He was paid £7,500 by the Daily Mirror to make allegations against former Leeds manager Don Revie and club captain regarding match-fixing, but refused to repeat the allegations under oath in court.
-Wolverhampton Wanderers' Derek Dougan asserted that he heard no mention of the bribes.

-Following his retirement, Sprake worked as a salesman for a short period before becoming a borough council training officer in Solihull, a job which he remained in for over 14 years.
+His back problems were largely blamed on regular injections of cortisone he was given during his early career at Leeds.
+After retiring, he underwent seven operations on his back.
+Sprake worked as a salesman for a short period before becoming a borough council training officer in Solihull, where he remained for over 14 years.
 His biography, Careless Hands: The Forgotten Truth of Gary Sprake by Tim Johnson and Stuart Sprake (his nephew), was published in 2006.
-In November 2009 Sprake was given an award by the Football Association of Wales for his contribution to Welsh football during the 1960s and 1970s.
-Sprake died at the age of 71 on 18 October 2016.
+In November 2009, he was given an award by the Football Association of Wales for his contribution to Welsh football during the 1960s and 1970s.